Enter ur email to subscribe

 Hesh derives from Hessian: "a German mercenary or venal soldier.”

-"Hesh at church" derives from my wearing of camouflage print jacket and stained pants to a German gospel choir performance.
+"Hesh at church" derives from my presence at a German gospel choir performance.
 My Oma warns that the church is frigid, and the camo jacket is the only warm jacket I packed.
-I thought I would get some strange looks, no one bats an eye.
+I thought I would get some strange looks, no one cares.

 I find this diagram (?), but it doesn't really clear anything up.